TyberiusPrime/pyggplot/README.txt

 ## Other ggplots' for python

 * http://ggplot.yhathq.com/ is a port of ggplot2 for python based on matplotlib - unfortunatly not yet feature complete as of early 2015.
-* https://github.com/sirrice/pyplot is another wrapper for ggplot closer to R's syntax.
+* https://github.com/sirrice/pyplot is another wrapper for ggplot closer to R's syntax, and does not rely on rpy2 - calls command line R.